How to Play Scramgram

 Sharing Your Results

 After each game, you can share your results with friends.
-The share feature shows your star rating and word count but never reveals the actual words — so your friends can play the same puzzle without spoilers.
+The share feature shows your star rating, word count, and survival time but never reveals the actual words — so your friends can play the same puzzle without spoilers.

 When someone opens your shared link, they'll see your score and get a "Play now" button to try the same daily puzzle themselves.
 It's the perfect way to start a friendly competition.